-- Programme quality and attainment of awards standards - Follow-up on internal and/or external quality procedures, e.g. Re-validation - Institutional Review - Registered QQI provider status - Tracking the implementation of policy - Specified quality indicators, e.g. completion rates
+- Programme quality and attainment of awards standards - Follow-up on internal and/or external quality procedures, e.g. Re-validation - Institutional Review - Tracking the implementation of policy - Specified quality indicators, e.g. completion rates

 To facilitate baseline monitoring by QQI the College will supply the following information to QQI as and when required: